An interactive event for staff and postgraduate research students focused on the Global Challenges Research Fund (GCRF).

 Discussions and networking sessions (including lunch)

-After the talks attendees will be invited to join follow-on discussions and networking focused upon different Priority Challenge Areas.
-Through these informal facilitated sessions, it is hoped that interdisciplinary connections can be made and project ideas shared about how researchers from across the University, and our partner organisations from across the world, can collaborate to help address the challenges and secure funding from GCRF and linked funds.
+After the talks attendees were invited to join follow-on discussions and networking focused upon different Priority Challenge Areas.
+Through these informal facilitated sessions, it is hoped that interdisciplinary connections were made and project ideas shared about how researchers from across the University, and our partner organisations from across the world, can collaborate to help address the challenges and secure funding from GCRF and linked funds.

-There will also be drop in areas where you can get more information about the schemes, how to apply and talk to those who have been involved in applications so far to get first-hand tips and lessons learned.
+There will also were drop in areas where you could get more information about the schemes, how to apply and talk to those who have been involved in applications so far to get first-hand tips and lessons learned.

-Individuals, including those who can’t attend, will be able to have information displayed on the day about their interests, connections and ideas to help further facilitate connections and showcase the diverse talents and partnerships held by the University which relate to GCRF.
+Individuals, including those who could not attend, were be able to have information displayed on the day about their interests, connections and ideas to help further facilitate connections and showcase the diverse talents and partnerships held by the University which relate to GCRF.

-Supported by all of the University Research Institutes this event will aim to establish connected groups that align under key priority challenge areas to develop their projects, partnerships and proposals in order to be well placed to respond to related calls over the coming years.
+Supported by all of the University Research Institutes this event established connected groups that align under key priority challenge areas to develop their projects, partnerships and proposals in order to be well placed to respond to related calls over the coming years.

-This event will complement Sustainable Earth 2017, the annual event for the Sustainable Earth Institute, which takes place on 29 and 30 June 2017.
-The agenda for Sustainable Earth 2017 will be framed around a number of the GCRF Challenge Areas and will focus on building collaborations.
+This event complemented Sustainable Earth 2017, the annual event for the Sustainable Earth Institute, which took place on 29 and 30 June 2017.
+The agenda for Sustainable Earth 2017 was framed around a number of the GCRF Challenge Areas and focused on building collaborations.